-Linking with our Statement of Intent, the Annual Plan describes our strategic goals and objectives in terms of improving the health of our population and ensuring the sustainability of our health system.
-It also contains our Statement of Performance Expectations for 2020/21 and the actions we will take to deliver on national priorities and expectations in the coming year.
+Linking with our Statement of Intent, and System Level Measures Improvement Plan, this document describes our strategic and operational goals in terms of improving the health of our population and ensuring the sustainability of our health system.
+It also highlights service performance expectations for the coming year and presents our financial forecasts for 2021/22 and the subsequent outyears.

 The Statement of Performance Expectations is presented to Parliament and used at the end of the year to compare planned and actual performance.
-Audited results are presented in our Annual Report.
+Audited results are presented in the DHB's Annual Reports, published annually on our website.